janosh/svelte-multiselect/readme.md

 ## Recent breaking changes

-- v4.0.1 renamed the `readonly` prop to `disabled` which now prevents all form of user interaction with this component including opening the dropdown list which was still possible before.
-See [#45](https://github.com/janosh/svelte-multiselect/issues/45) for details.
-The associated CSS class applied to the outer `div` was likewise renamed `div.multiselect.{readonly=>disabled}`.

-- v4.0.3 CSS variables starting with `--sms-input-<attr>` were renamed to just `--sms-<attr>`.
-E.g. `--sms-input-min-height` is now `--sms-min-height`.

-- v5.0.0 Support both simple and object options.
+- v5.0.0 Supports both simple and object options.
 Previously strings and numbers were converted to `{ value, label }` objects internally and returned by `bind:selected`.
 Now, if you pass in `string[]`, that's exactly what you'll get from `bind:selected`.

 ## Installation